-- be aware of the relevant regulatory frameworks and school policies, including those relating to child protection, health and safety, equality and discrimination, site security, pupil restraint and data protection; - during the risk assessment process, consult union safety representatives and staff involved in providing education and care for the pupil; - consider any parenting contracts/orders and liaise with parent(s)/ carer(s), as appropriate (whilst there is no requirement to secure the permission of a parent/carer to conduct a pupil risk assessment, it may be helpful to discuss common 'triggers' of behavioural problems and successful strategies in preventing and dealing with inappropriate behaviour);
+be aware of the relevant regulatory frameworks and school/college policies, including those relating to child protection, health and safety, equality and discrimination, site security, pupil restraint and data protection;

-■ liaise with relevant external agencies, as appropriate, including behaviour support services, children and adolescent mental health services (CAMHS), drug counselling agencies, education welfare officers, educational psychologists, social services/child protection and local police (Youth Offending Teams, Safer School Partnerships).
+- during the risk assessment process, consult union safety representatives and staff involved in providing education and care for the pupil; - consider any parenting contracts/orders and liaise with parent(s)/carer(s), as appropriate (whilst there is no requirement to secure the permission of a parent/carer to conduct a pupil risk assessment, it may be helpful to discuss common 'triggers' of behavioural problems and successful strategies in preventing and dealing with inappropriate behaviours); - liaise with relevant external agencies, as appropriate, including behaviour support services, children and adolescent mental health services (CAMHS), drug counselling agencies, education welfare officers, educational psychologists, social services/child protection and local police.

-The HSE risk assessment process should be followed when undertaking a risk assessment.
+The HSENI risk assessment process should be followed when undertaking a risk assessment.
 It includes the following steps: